liwentran/computer-networks/assignment3/hw-network-layer/Exercises.md

 **e.
 Briefly explain your answer to part d.
 That is, why did this set of hosts get the frame (no more, no less)?**

-The response first traversed the interface `s1-a`.
-Since host `b`'s response is intended to send to its target IP `10.0.0.1`, the interface `s1` would have found a match in its routing table to send on the link `s1-a`.
-Since this is the only host that matches this desired IP address, host `a` will be the only one that responds.
+Since host `b`'s response is intended to send to its target IP `10.0.0.1`, its routing table would have found a match and will forward it to the link `s1-a`.
+Since host `a` is the only host that matches this desired IP address, it will be the only one that observes the response.

 **f.
 Was the ping successful?
 That is, did you get a response?**